KGM Torres new car review

 10 Second Review

-A new brand, KGM Motors, needs a new car and this KGM Torres is very much that.
-A tough, versatile, five-seat upper-mid-sized SUV, it comes in both combustion and EV forms and offers something quite appealingly different.
+A fresh brand, KGM Motors, needs a fresh design approach and this KGM Torres very much offers that.
+A tough, versatile, five-seat upper-mid-sized SUV, it comes in combustion, Hybrid and EV forms and offers something quite appealingly different.

 + More